 - When I was walking down Broadway there was a homeless African-American man waddling toward me with his pants down and his hand down the front of his underwear, staring me dead in the eyes and jerking off.

-- A US size 20 shoe in a shop.
+- A US size 20 shoe in the bargain bin of a department store.

 - A woman sharing a donut with her dog, which was in a pram.
 She wasn’t breaking pieces off for it, but letting the dog take a bite and then she would take a bite.